Bernard Pesquet: Detention and end of death penalty

-"If you vote as Mr. Advocate General asks you to, I tell you, time will pass, the uproar and encouragement will be over, you will be left alone with your decision.
-The death penalty will be abolished, and you will be left alone with your verdict, forever.
-And your children will know that you once sentenced a young man to death.
-And you will see their gaze! ".

-Following the conviction of Patrick Henry, having caused a "scandal of justice", two condemned to death will be still guillotined in France: Jérôme Carrein on June 23, 1977, and Hamida Djandoubi on September 10, 1977.
-The other condemned to death would be later pardoned by President Valéry Giscard d'Estaing or see their sentence commuted with their cassation appeal.

-Between 1977 and 1979, Bernard Pesquet and his lawyers tried, as best they could, to plead any mental pathology, in order to obtain the penal irresponsibility of Pesquet and avoid the death penalty.
-The defense of the accused was based on the fact that Bernard Pesquet began to paint various pictures with, according to them, different "disconnections from reality", thus being able to suggest that Pesquet had schizophrenia.
-However, the psychiatric experts contested the defense request, showing that Bernard Pesquet was seeking to delay his judgment, in order to avoid the guillotine.
-Following Pesquet's manipulations, the psychiatric experts thus proved that he was aware that his crimes and, that he did not have any mental pathology, therefore held him responsible for his acts.
+Between 1977 and 1979, Bernard Pesquet and his lawyers tried, as best they could, to plead insanity in order to obtain the penal irresponsibility of Pesquet and avoid the death penalty.
+The defence of the accused was based on the fact that Bernard Pesquet began to paint various pictures with, according to the defence, different "disconnections from reality", thus being able to suggest that Pesquet had schizophrenia.
+However, the psychiatric experts contested the defence request, showing that Bernard Pesquet was seeking to delay his judgment in order to avoid the guillotine.
+Following Pesquet's manipulations, the psychiatric experts thus proved that he was aware of his crimes and that he did not have any mental illness, therefore holding him responsible for his acts.

 In 1980, aged 58, Bernard Pesquet was referred to the Assize Court of Val-d'Oise.

-The death penalty was finally abolished on October 9, 1981, by Robert Badinter, who became Keeper of the Seals.
+The death penalty was finally abolished on 9 October 1981, by Robert Badinter, who became Keeper of the Seals.
 Since the trials of Bernard Pesquet had not yet taken place at that time, Pesquet now faced life imprisonment.